yanbingtao/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. Should be able to respond within 1 second for each operation.
-4. Should be able to function fully without connecting to a network.
+4. Should be able to function fully without connecting to internet.
 5. Should be for a single user.
 6. Should not handle the printing of the report (i.e. sales report).
 7. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should